WaydeHerman/Expected_Goals/README.md

    'Serie A', 'La Liga', 'Bundesila', and 'Ligue 1'.
 The output of these are stored in the `Data/raw` directory as `shots_league_season.csv`.

-   Note: these are available to download at [Here](https://drive.google.com/file/d/1RgRst1HY7AmfaEySKf7qE-TpPzSXc9kD/view?usp=sharing).
+   Note: these are available to download [Here](https://drive.google.com/file/d/1RgRst1HY7AmfaEySKf7qE-TpPzSXc9kD/view?usp=sharing).

 2) Run the raw processing script: